The Tax Benefits of Owning a Home: Must-Know Deductions and Secrets

 Key insights

-• For most homeowners, taking a standard deduction is the best option.
+For most homeowners, taking a standard deduction instead of an itemized deduction is the best option.

 What is a home deduction?

-A home deduction is a type of tax deduction that is available to homeowners.
-The deduction lowers taxable income and is based on certain expenses incurred while owning and maintaining a home.
-Note that in order to qualify for any home deductions, the home must be your primary residence.
-The deductions can be a major benefit for filers as they can minimize overall liabilities while also maximizing potential refunds.
+A home deduction is a type of tax deduction that’s available to homeowners.
+The deduction lowers taxable income, and it’s based on certain expenses incurred while owning and maintaining a home.
+In order to qualify for any home deductions, the home must be your primary residence.

-If filers choose not to take standard deductions or are not eligible, itemized deductions are still available.
+If filers choose not to take the standard deduction or are not eligible, itemized deductions are still available.
+If you choose to file itemized deductions, you’ll need to fill out the Internal Revenue Service’s (IRS) Schedule A and file it with Form 1040.

 • Medical and dental expenses